AlexanderSWilliams/Anti-IP-License/README.md

 **Grant**

-Each owner licenses you to do everything with any intellectual property they can or will be able to license that would otherwise infringe that owner's intellectual property rights in it.
+Each owner licenses you to do everything with any intellectual property they can or will be able to license that would otherwise infringe that owner's intellectual property rights.

 **Copyleft**